Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Each 3dSceneLayerInfo object describes a Layer.
 The 3dSceneLayerInfo is a major object in the 3dSceneLayerInfo document.
 A SceneServiceInfo document can contain 1...* 3dSceneLayerInfo documents.

-See [3D Scene Layer Info](docs/1.6/3DSceneLayer.cmn.md) for more details.
+See [3D Scene Layer Info](docs/1.6/3DSceneLayer.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+See [Layer description](docs/2.0/layer.pcsl.md) for more details regarding point scene layer.

 ### Class Store

 The Class Store object describes the physical storage of a layer.
 This enables the client to detect when multiple layers are served from the same store.
 Including multiple layers in a single store allows them to share resources.
 When the resources are shared, layers with different attribute schemas or symbology, but the same content type, can be served efficiently.

-See the [store](docs/1.6/store.cmn.md) for more details.
+See the [store](docs/1.6/store.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+See the [store point cloud scene layer](docs/2.0/store.pcsl.md) for more details regarding point scene layer.

 ### Class Geometry Schema

-The Class GeometrySchema describes ?.

-It is used in stores when all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
-The Class GeometrySchema reduces redundancy of ArrayBufferView geometry declarations by reusing the GeometryAttribute from Feature Data.
-Only valueType and valuesPerElement are mandatory.
+The defaultGeometry schema is used in stores where all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
+It reduces redundancies of ArrayBufferView geometry declarations in a store, and reuses the GeometryAttribute type from FeatureData.
+Only valueType and valuesPerElement are required.

-See the [default geometry schema](docs/1.6/defaultGeometrySchema.cmn.md) for more details.
+See the [default geometry schema](docs/1.6/defaultGeometrySchema.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+See the [default geometry schema point cloud scene layer](docs/2.0/defaultGeometrySchema.pcsl.md) for more details regarding point scene layer.

 ### Class HeaderAttribute

 Headers to Geometry resources must be uniform across a cache and may only contain fixed-width, single element fields.
 The HeaderDefinition provides the name of each field and the header valueType.

-See [header attribute](docs/1.6/headerAttribute.cmn.md) for more details.
+See [header attribute](docs/1.6/headerAttribute.cmn.md) for more details regarding 3D objects and point scene layer.

 ### Class Field

 The Field class is used to provide schema information for a 3dSceneLayer.

-See [class field](docs/1.6/field.cmn.md) for more details.
+See [class field](docs/1.6/field.cmn.md) for more details regarding 3D objects, point cloud and point scene layer.

 ### Class AttributeStorageInfo

 The attributeStorageInfo is a major object in the 3dSceneLayerInfo document.
 It describes the structure of a node's binary attributeData resource.

-See [attribute storage info](docs/1.6/attributeStorageInfo.cmn.md) for more details.
+See [attribute storage info](docs/1.6/attributeStorageInfo.cmn.md) for more details regarding 3D objects and point scene layer.
+See [attributeInfo](docs/2.0/attributeInfo.pcsl.md) for more details regarding point cloud scene layer.

 ### Class IndexScheme

 The IndexScheme class describes the computational and structural properties of the index used within an I3S store.

-[Link to general index]

 Point clouds have a different index scheme.
 See [point cloud index scheme](docs/1.6/index.pcsl.md) for more details.